anbrjohn/Misc/README.md

 ###Playing around with votings statistics from the 2016 US presidential eleciton###

 The electoral college makes everyone focus on "red states" and "blue states", but I was curious what patterns emerged at the county level.
-Specifically, I wanted to test the urban-rural divide narrative by seeing how the population of a county correlated to voting patterns.
+Specifically, I wanted to test the urban-rural divide narrative by seeing how the population of a county correlated with voting patterns.

+![My image](https://github.com/anbrjohn/Misc/blob/master/votingresults.png)

 (Data sources are attriburted in the code)

-![My image](https://github.com/anbrjohn/Misc/blob/master/votingresults.png)

 The plot above shows the percentage of votes in a county for the Republicans (red) vs. Democrats (blue).
 A polynomial regression line is fit to the data to highlight the general pattern; namely, that for an average US county, roughly two-thirds of the votes go to the GOP for cities of populations up to 100,000.
 However, after around 1,000,000 people, they tend to rapidly become Democrat-majority.
 However, the graph clearly shows some outliers.
 Below are the top-20 most unexpected counties for each party, given this model.